Web3-Serializer/BestImmo/README.md

 # BestImmo

-Modular scraper for French real estate listings from major platforms like Le Figaro, SeLoger, LogicImmo, BienIci, IAD, Notaires, Vinci, and Immobilier France.
+Modular scraper for French real estate listings from major platforms like Le Figaro, SeLoger, LogicImmo, BienIci, IAD, Notaires, Vinci, and Immobilier France.<br>

-Note: This was built in 1 day and the code quality is poor.
+*Note: This was built in 1 day and the code quality is poor.*

 ## About